Skip to main content

 Error Handling and Edge Cases

 Loaders fail.
 Files are corrupted, URLs return 404, CSVs have encoding issues.
-In a batch ingestion pipeline, you don't want one bad file to crash the entire run.
-Here is the defensive pattern I use.
+In a batch ingestion pipeline, you do not want one bad file to crash the entire run.

 Defensive loading with error recovery